 When you tell someone you have had very quick labours, the reaction is pretty universal.
 “Lucky you”, “Gosh, I wish I did”, “Oh that’s nice and easy for you”.
 Of course, I have no alternative experience to compare with, but as a veteran of 6 precipitous labours, I feel qualified to say it isn’t the easy option.
+The National Institute for Health and Care Excellence (NICE) states that first time mothers typically experience a labour of 11-21 hours, with those who have given birth before typically experiencing a shorter labour of 7-14 hours.

 About 2% of women will experience a far quicker labour than this: a phenomenon called Precipitous Labour which varies a little in its definition but is broadly used to describe labours which are less than 3 hours in duration from the onset of contractions.
 Although precipitous labour can take people by surprise, there are some circumstances which make it more likely to occur.